 This short construction economics slide deck was presented at Hanson Wade’s Advancing Construction – Enterprise Risk Management Dec 2019 Miami, FL

 12-6-19 plots updated to include Nov jobs and Oct spending.

 Construction Spending IS NOT Construction Volume.

 I read an analyst report this week that stated construction jobs growth isn’t keeping pace with construction volume growth.
 The reference appeared to be to construction spending.
-That fails to convert construction spending to construction volume, so compares apples to oranges.
+That fails to apply inflation to convert construction spending to construction volume, so compares apples to oranges.
 Spending must be adjusted for inflation to get real volume growth.
 Jobs MUST be compared to volume.

 For over two years now, construction volume growth has not supported construction jobs growth we’ve seen.
 I expected jobs growth to slow down.
 I’ve been saying this for over a year.
 This sure looks like it.